 Hashtags are very useful little tools.
 You use hashtags to make your tweets searchable.
 If you are writing about marketing for instance and put the term #Marketing within your tweet, other Twitter users searching for information using that hashtag will be more likely to find you.

 Regularity is the key here.
 Ring fence some time for all your social media.
 Little and often is much more effective than as and when or sporadic.

 I’m a big fan of ‘live time’ when it comes to social media but it does help to schedule some posts ahead of time if you know you are going to be too busy.
 HootSuite is my favourite dashboard for doing this but there is also Buffer, which allows you to store and schedule articles of interest for later posting.

 My favourite live times are the ‘hours’ such as Yorkshire Hour and 4Nhour.
 A great place to get connected, and increase your brand reach.

 Put it on the dashboard

 Hootsuite is far more than just a dashboard for scheduling posts.
 It helps you to organise and manage your social media platforms.
 It will alert you to any direct messages you get.
 It also allows you to target profiles with specific search terms (such as ‘marketing’).
 Most importantly though are the analytics.
-The analytics mean you can track and study your social media activity and test how effective (or not) it is being.
-The result being, that you can make the time you invest in your social media efficient time that will yield desired results.
+The analytics means you can track and study your social media activity and test how effective (or not) it is being.
+The result is, that you can make the time you invest in your social media efficient time that will yield desired results.